Why Your Brain Replays Conversations at Night (And How to Stop It)

 Since the mental activity tends to appear in the case of lower stimulus intensity, the transition is facilitated by a slight decrease in the sensory input before sleep or even a rest period.

+The article is not a substitute for professional mental health care, and it is informative.
 If you want to read more: Caring for Your Mental Health

 The suffering is not necessarily anxiety.
 It is often a feeling that one cannot leave the head one is in.